jamespericles/Employee-Management-System/README.md

 Users are able to ...

-- add, view or delete
+- add, view or delete...
   - employees
   - departments
   - roles